siddharthmnn/rewindfs-lite/README.md

 ## How It Works

-Snapshots are stored as versioned copies inside the `snapshots/` directory.
+Each snapshot is stored as a versioned copy inside the `snapshots/` directory.

-Metadata for each file is stored in `metadata.json`, including:
+For every file, `metadata.json` stores:

-* version number
+- version number
-* timestamp
+- timestamp
-* SHA-256 hash
+- SHA-256 hash
-* snapshot filename
+- snapshot filename

 Rollback restores a selected snapshot back into the working file.